Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 }
 ```

 Great, we now know that MAIN is updated every time a HTTP request is made to the C2 server!
 What about `DiMap` though?
 There is no trace of `DiMap` anywhere in any of the decrypted BSS sections, nor is it hardcoded as a string in the executable itself either.
-It does look like one of those random strings generated from that long word list, however.
-Let's find out which string index belongs to `DiMap` with [yet another Python script](script/find_dimap.py) using our string decrypter:
+However, it does look like one of those random strings generated from that long word list.
+Let's find out which string index belongs to `DiMap` with [yet another Python script](script/find_dimap.py) by plain and simple bruteforce:

 ```python
 from string_decrypter import *